Short path length corrections to Djordjevic-Gyulassy-Levai-Vitev energy loss: Numerical and asymptotic analyses

-Despite formally being 0 in the large formation time limit, we nevertheless numerically investigated the importance of the short separation distance correction term in \eq{ELossFull} to produce Figs.~\ref{Fig:ToE}, \ref{Fig:ToL10GeV} and \ref{Fig:ToL100GeV}.
-The numerical results use the same values as \cite{Djordjevic:2003zk}: $\mu = 0.5$ GeV, $\lambda_{mfp}=1$ fm, $C_R=4/3$, $C_A=3$, $\alpha_s=0.3$, $m_{charm}\equiv m_c=1.3$ GeV and $m_{bottom}\equiv m_b=4.75$ GeV, and the QCD analogue of the Ter-Mikayelian plasmon effect was taken into account by setting $m_{gluon}\equiv m_g=\mu/\sqrt{2}$.
-As in \cite{Wicks:2005gt}, kinematic upper limits were used for the momentum integrals such that $0 \leq k\leq 2x(1-x)E$ and $0\leq q \leq \sqrt{3 E \mu}$, due to finite kinematics.
+Fig.~\ref{Fig:DGLVvsDGLVHKFtoEandtoLPlot} is produced by computing the $ \Delta z $ integral in \eq{ELossFull} analytically before computing all other integrals numerically (we will refer to this process as the ``numerical investigation'').
+The numerical results use the same values as \cite{Djordjevic:2003zk}: $\mu = 0.5$ GeV, $\lambda_{mfp}=1$ fm, $C_F=4/3$, $C_A=3$, $\alpha_s=0.3$, $m_{c}=1.3$ GeV, $m_{b}=4.75$ GeV, and $ m_{q}=\mu/2 $ (light quark mass) \cite{Wicks:2005gt}.
+The QCD analogue of the Ter-Mikayelian plasmon effect is taken into account by setting $m_{g}=\mu/\! \sqrt{2}$ \cite{Djordjevic:2003be}.
+As in \cite{Wicks:2005gt}, kinematic upper limits are used for the momentum integrals such that $0 \leq k\leq 2x(1-x)E$ and $0\leq q \leq \sqrt{3 E \mu}$.
 This choice of $k_{max}$ guarantees that the final momentum of the parent parton is collinear to the initial momentum of the parent parton and that the momentum of the emitted gluon is collinear to the momentum of the parent parton.
-The fraction of momentum carried away by the radiated gluon, $x$ was integrated over from $0$ to $1$.
-The distribution of scattering centers was assumed to be exponential in order to account for the rapidly expanding medium, $\bar{\rho}(z)=2\exp(-2\Delta z/L)/L$.
+The fraction of momentum carried away by the radiated gluon $x$ is integrated over from $0$ to $1$.
+The distribution of scattering centers $ \rho(\Delta z) $, although originally assumed to be exponential in \cite{Djordjevic:2003zk}\footnote{Choosing an exponential distribution for $ \rho(\Delta z)$ was done in order to account for the rapidly expanding medium as well as to allow for clever manipulations leading to a deeper understanding of the asymptotic behavior of the formula, since the exponential form relates well to the cosines in the energy loss formula.}, is assumed (in Fig.~\ref{Fig:DGLVvsDGLVHKFtoEandtoLPlot}) to have the form of a unit step function, since an exponential distribution biases toward short separation distance scattering, lending potentially excessive weight to contributions from short separation distance terms.

+In the top left-hand panel of Fig.~\ref{Fig:DGLVvsDGLVHKFtoEandtoLPlot} we plot the fractional energy loss of various parent partons of energy $E=10$ GeV for path lengths up to 5 fm.
+One sees that the correction has a non-negligible effect even for large path lengths.
+Although initially unanticipated, the fact that the correction is substantial even for $L \gtrsim 3 $ fm (perhaps most easily seen for gluons, but the relative size of the correction is meaningful even for the quarks), is due to the integration over all separation distances between the production point and the scattering position; even for large path lengths, some of the interaction distances between the parent parton and the target occur at separation distances that are small compared to the Debye screening scale.
+However, as expected, the relative size of the correction term and the leading DGLV result diminishes at fixed energy as the path length grows.